1st Battalion, 319th Field Artillery Regiment: Operation Iraqi Freedom I

 After returning from their OEF II rotation to Afghanistan, 1-319 AFAR deployed to Iraq with 3rd Brigade from summer 2003 to spring 2004.

 Operation Iraqi Freedom 2006–07

 In August 2006, 1-319 AFAR deployed with 3rd BCT, 82nd Airborne Division, replacing the 3-320 FA around the towns of Tikrit and Ad Dawr in Saladin Governorate.
 Although expected to last one year, the deployment was extended to 15 months due to "The Surge" and the unit returned in November 2007.
 The 1-319 AFAR, commanded by LTC Barry DiRuzza, formed the core of Task Force Loyalty and operated as a provisional maneuver task force, conducting partnered training and joint operations with Iraqi Security Forces as well as other security and non-kinetic operations.

 Operation Iraqi Freedom 2008–09

 1-319 AFAR deployed for a third time to Iraq in December 2008, this time to the al-Karradah district of Baghdad.
-The BN returned to Fort Bragg in Nomember of 2009, having earned its third Meritorious Unit Commendation.
+The BN returned to Fort Bragg in November of 2009, having earned its third Meritorious Unit Commendation.